 21st-century lifestyles demand more from our vision than ever before.
 The American Optometric Association recommends a yearly eye exam for adults – not only to detect and to diagnose vision changes or problems – but, also to maintain eye health.
 For example, glaucoma, a disease caused by increased pressure in the eye, commonly goes unnoticed by adults including cataracts or even age-related macular degeneration.
 Regular vision examinations are also important for the prevention of vision problems created or aggravated by today’s academic and professional demands.

-Vision Exams For Children
+Vision Exams for Children and Young Adults

 Children with uncorrected vision conditions or eye health problems face many barriers in life such as academically, socially, and athletically.
 High-quality eye care can break down these barriers and help enable your children to reach their highest potential.
 Vision doesn’t just happen.
 A child’s brain learns how to use their eyes to see, just like the brain learns how to use their legs to walk or the mouth to form words.
 Eighty percent of all we learn is through our vision.
 The longer a vision problem goes undiagnosed and untreated, the more a child’s brain learns to accommodate to the vision issues.
 That’s why it is very important for a child to have a comprehensive eye examination annually.
 Early detection and treatment provide the very best opportunity to correct vision issues, so a child can learn to see clearly.
 Make sure your child has the best possible tools to learn successfully.

 Routine eye exams are important- regardless of your age or your physical health.